 Given the hordes of visitors to the Atlantis on a daily basis, it's not surprising that the resort limits access to some of these attractions—notably the Aquaventure pool and water park area—in order to preserve the experience for hotel guests.
 However, that does not mean that day-trippers can't visit the Atlantis attractions, including Aquaventure; you'll just have to pay a bit for the privilege (and expect a significant markup on these prices if you buy through a cruise line).

 - Dolphin Cay at Atlantis: Day visitors can swim and play with Atlantic bottlenose dolphins at this state-of-the-art, 14-acre habitat.

-- Atlantis Aquaventure Package: For $145 adults or $99 for children, day-trippers can purchase an Atlantis Aquaventure package that provides all-day access to pools, beaches, and Aquaventure, a 141-acre waterscape containing over 20 million gallons of water with water slides, a mile-long river ride with high-intensity rapids and wave surges.
-Children under age 3 are free.
+- Atlantis Aquaventure Package: Day-trippers can purchase an Atlantis Aquaventure package that provides all-day access to pools, beaches, and Aquaventure, a 141-acre waterscape containing over 20 million gallons of water with water slides, a mile-long river ride with high-intensity rapids and wave surges.

-- The Aquaventure pass ($129 low season/$161 high season) includes admission to Aquaventure and The Dig, lounge chairs, and towels.
+- The Aquaventure pass includes admission to Aquaventure and The Dig, lounge chairs, and towels.

-- Dolphin Cay experiences include a shallow-water interaction with dolphins ($194) and a deep-water interaction for $264 per person.
+- Dolphin Cay experiences include a shallow-water interaction with dolphins.

-- The $60 British Colonial Hilton pass ($30 for children) includes all-day access to the resort's pristine private beach and pool; snorkeling and kayaking; lounge chairs and towels; and a $40 food and beverage credit.
+- The British Colonial Hilton pass includes all-day access to the resort's pristine private beach and pool; snorkeling and kayaking; lounge chairs and towels; and a food and beverage credit.